What Enterprise VR Headset Should I Buy?

 The HTC VIVE Focus 3 is expensive but it may be the best choice if you are looking for the largest field of view, impressively long VR experiences due to removable batteries and built-in fans, along with the highest-fidelity experience.
 With batch configuration options and a scalable setup designed for enterprise, it’s one of the best standalone headsets you can buy.

-Pico G2 4K
+PICO G2 4K

 3DoF